The IKEA effect: why do we like possessions we had a hand in making?

 • Attachment: being near a thing or thinking about a thing causes us to become more attached to it.
 I’ve spent a lot of time playing with and near existing Barrington, so I feel a lot of affection for him.
 Conversely, I’ve not spent any time with new Barrington, so I don’t feel any affection for him.

 No-one’s quite sure exactly which explanation is correct, if any, which partly explains why there are lots of theories.
 However, it seems like the current best explanation is to do with whether the options of keeping the existing item or acquiring the new item are presented as losses or gains, something called the framing effect.
-When we own an item, we tend to focus on the good things about it, which means that we view exchanging it for another item as a loss [iii].
+When we own an item, we tend to focus on the good things about it, which means that we view exchanging it for another item as a loss.

 But we don’t like all the things we own the same amount, right?
-If I absolutely had to, I could probably rank the things I own in some vague order from “will never part with” to “who cares”.
+If I absolutely had to, I could probably rank the things I own in a rough order from “will never part with” to “who cares”.
 Some of what determines these ranks is rational, and some is not – my laptop is high up on the list of things I’d keep because it is a good fit for what I need in terms of weight, battery life, and processing speed, but it’s also something that my partner gave to me so I am attached to it for sentimental reasons, too.

 Picture of a flyer that says “Housje boompje beestje”